jennschiffer/timbles.js/readme.md

   }
 ];</code></pre>

+## Pagination

+If you want to have your table split into pages, COOL YOU CAN DO THAT.
+Just add the `pagination` property to your `timbles` call, just like you do for data and/or sorting.

+<pre><code>// get your table
+var $table = $('table');

+// call timbles with sorting property
+$table.timbles(
+  pagination: {
+    recordsPerPage: 5, // an integer value for how many records per page, for example 5 }
+});</code></pre>

+It will add a very simple first/prev/next/last pagination navigation on the bottom of the table.
+In the very near future I'll have more options for this.

 ## C.S.S.

 When you sort ascending, the `sort-asc` class is added to the `<th>` header.
 If you sort descending, the `sort-desc` class is added to the `<th>` header.
 So you can, like, use CSS to add arrows whenever those classes are set and that's p cool I think.